All you need to know about EMDR for CPTSD and relationship issues

 What is The Flash Technique?

-The Flash Technique (FT) is a newly developed, evidence-based therapeutic intervention aimed at decreasing the disturbance linked to traumatic or distressing memories.
-Unlike traditional trauma therapy methods, FT is minimally intrusive and does not necessitate the client's conscious engagement with the traumatic memory.
-This enables clients to process traumatic memories without experiencing distress.
-As a supplement to the EMDR preparation phase or any exposure-based treatment, it allows for the processing of memories that might otherwise be intolerable or overwhelming for the client.
+The Flash Technique (FT) is a newer, evidence-based intervention that reduces disturbance linked to traumatic or distressing memories.
+Unlike many conventional approaches, FT is minimally intrusive and does not require conscious engagement with the memory, allowing processing without overwhelming distress.
+As part of EMDR preparation or alongside exposure-based work, FT can help process memories that might otherwise feel intolerable.

-I am an accredited Flash Technique practitioner, trained by Dr. Philipp Manfield.
+I am an accredited Flash Technique practitioner, trained by Dr. Philip Manfield.